Lagwagon: History

 In 2008, Lagwagon released an EP titled I Think My Older Brother Used to Listen to Lagwagon.
 Despite earlier reports that the band would begin recording their next full-length studio album by 2009, Lagwagon had gone on hiatus from touring and writing again, due to Cape launching a solo career, releasing Bridge in 2008 and Doesn't Play Well with Others in 2010.

 In January 2010, Joey Cape announced during an interview with Canada's Exclaim! magazine that Jesse Buglione had left Lagwagon, having been with the band since its foundation in 1990.
 However, Cape dismissed rumors of Lagwagon breaking up.
 While he was not sure if Lagwagon would record a new album or embark on another full-scale tour, he said that he was open to playing shows and possibly recording and releasing new Lagwagon songs sporadically.
-Jesse Buglione confirmed his departure on Lagwagon's official message board himself, as reported by sputnikmusic.com and punknews.org.
+Jesse Buglione confirmed his departure on Lagwagon's official message board himself, as reported by SputnikMusic and Punknews.org.
 Lagwagon toured with No Use for a Name that summer.
-In an interview with fasterlouder.com.au Joey Cape, revealed former RKL bassist Joe Raposo is Lagwagon's new bassist.
-In a June 2011 interview with ExploreMusic however, Joey Cape said that things didn't work out with Raposo, and the band is testing a new bassist.
-After first announcing Patrick Solem as the new bass player in August 2011, the band decided that Raposo would remain in the band permanently.
+In an interview with fasterlouder.com.au, Cape revealed former RKL bassist Joe Raposo would serve as Lagwagon's new bassist.
+In a June 2011 interview with ExploreMusic, however, Joey Cape said that the band would not move forward with Raposo as their new bassist, so they would be testing a new bassist.
+After first announcing Patrick Solem as their new bass player in August 2011, the band later decided that Raposo would remain in the band permanently.

 On September 22, 2011, Fat Wreck announced they would be re-issuing expanded editions of the first five albums on CD, vinyl, and digital download.
 The albums were available both separately and in a box set titled Putting Music In Its Place.
 The reissues were released November 22, 2011, with a short line-up of concerts in the U.S. played in December and January, and a European tour following in April 2012.
-As of October 2012, Lagwagon is headlining a full U.S. tour titled The Fat Tour 2012, with Dead To Me, The Flatliners, and Useless ID as support.
+Lagwagon headlined a full U.S. tour titled The Fat Tour 2012, with Dead To Me, The Flatliners, and Useless ID as support.

-In October 2012, Joey Cape stated that there will be a new Lagwagon album, which will be their first since 2005's Resolve.
-While details and release dates are not yet known, the band announced on its Twitter feed that songs are being written for a new album.
-The September 22 Tweet reads, "Writing, writing, writing.
+In October 2012, Joey Cape stated that there would be a new Lagwagon album, which would be their first since 2005's Resolve.
+While details and release dates were not yet known, the band announced on its Twitter feed that songs were being written for a new album.
+The September 22 tweet reads, "Writing, writing, writing.
 New album...
 It's gonna happen!"

 The band recorded their eighth album, Hang, with Bill Stevenson and Jason Livermore at The Blasting Room, Ft Collins, CO.
 The album was released on October 28, 2014, and debuted at #95 on the Billboard 200.

 On October 4, 2019, the band released their ninth studio album Railer, with the lead single being "Bubble".
 To support the new release, a tour was announced with Face to Face as a co-headlining event.

+During late 2024 Jesse would briefly return on bass to cover for Joe, who is currently back in RKL.